22 Ways To Use Twitter For Learning Based On Bloom’s Taxonomy

 Unless you’re using it as a cultural survey of sorts.
 Or study media design.
 Or following experts.
 Then it works swimmingly.

-As with all things, sweet spot matters.
+As with all things, the sweet spot matters.
 To help you find it, this graphic should help.

 Social Media Meets Bloom’s Taxonomy: 22 More Ideas To Use Twitter For Learning